Parkprogrammer/Parkprogrammer.github.io/index.md

 I am a Computer Science student at [Sungkyunkwan University](https://www.skku.edu/) working on machine learning applications in healthcare and industrial domains.
 Currently, I work as an AI Researcher at [The Catholic University of Korea St. Vincent's Hospital](https://www.catholic.ac.kr/).

-My research aims to **develop foundation models** for **solving better generalization** through optimization and interpretibility.
+My research aims to **develop foundation models** for **better generalization** through optimization and interpretibility.
 I am particularly interested in Surrogate-modeling, State-Space-modeling and Circuit base understanding of DNNs.

 Always feel free to reach out to me with things you find exciting.
 Always open for new ideas :)